By Lori B. Painter, Lawyer at Metzger Wickersham

-Individuals with autism may be eligible for government assistance.
+Children and adults over the age of 18 with autism may be eligible for financial assistance through Social Security disability or Supplemental Security Income.
 Understanding how to navigate these potential options can help people access these services.

 Autism is a disability under the ADA.
 Some adults and children with autism can access Social Security benefits, including disability benefits and Supplemental Security Income (SSI).
 Continue reading to learn more about autism and available disability benefits.

 Autism spectrum disorder (ASD) is a complex developmental disorder that usually appears in early childhood.
 Males are four times more likely to develop the condition.

 Autism can affect people differently with a broad range of conditions.
 It's characterized by difficulties with social interaction and communication and by unusual behavior patterns such as repetitive activities, pervasive interests, and extreme sensitivity to sounds, textures, lights or smells.
 However, the severity of symptoms can vary, and no two autistic individuals are alike.

 Autism, Asperger Syndrome (AS), and Pervasive Developmental Disorder (PDD-NOS) are three conditions that fall within the autism spectrum.

 Although there's no cure, research shows that diagnosis and early intervention have considerable long-term positive effects on symptoms and skills.
 Even children under two years old can be diagnosed with ASD in some cases.